-My name is Nick Beckman and this will be my eighth year teaching fifth grade at Wheatland Elementary.
+My name is Nick Beckman after spending my first 11 years at Wheatland Elementary teaching fifth grade I made the move a couple years ago to teaching PE in the gym.
 My first six years were spent teaching fourth grade at Ware Elementary on Fort Riley.
-I can’t believe how fast the time has gone; but I have been teaching for thirteen years already and have enjoyed almost every minute.
+I can’t believe how fast the time has gone; but I have been teaching for nineteen years already and have enjoyed almost every minute.
 I am looking forward to getting to know my new Wheatland Warriors!

 My wife and I both graduated from Kansas State University and took our first teaching jobs close to Manhattan after school.
 My wife is originally from the Wichita area so we decided to move a little closer to her family.
-She is currently in her eighth year of school counseling for the Circle School District and seventh year at Circle Greenwich Elementary.
+She is currently in her 14th year of school counseling for the Circle School District and 13th year at Circle Greenwich Elementary.

 On February 20, 2011, our world changed forever.
 This was the day our Paisley Shae was born!
-She will be attending kindergarten this year and is beyond excited to start school!
+She will be in 6th grade this year and loves being with friends, our dog, Bosco, swimming, playing volleyball, and reading!
 On April 8, 2013, our world changed forever again, our little Ivy Jo was born!
-She is Paisley’s shadow; whatever her big sister is doing you can be sure that Ivy is right behind her!
+She is in 4th grade and is our quiet one, she likes to sit back and soak it all in as opposed to being in the spotlight!
+She enjoys being with friends, swimming, and playing our dog, Bosco.
 On January 7, 2016 we welcomed our third beautiful daughter, Finley Reese, into this world!
-She is such a happy baby and has brought much joy to all of us.
+She is a first grader here at Wheatland.
+She loves playing with her friends, her sisters, Bosco, and making us all laugh!
 I am very blessed to have such a wonderful family!

 I have very high expectations for my students because they can only be as good as they believe that they can be.
 Because of this I have a rule in my class that they are not allowed to say the word “can’t”.
 If you believe that you can do something you will.
 If you believe that you can’t, you won’t.
 I think this theory has worked in the past because I have seen all of my previous students show tremendous growth.